zwiegand/final-project/README.md

 After you have entered the path for the txt file containing the Jeopardy questions, the program should run very quickly, printing the results.
-Each question will get an indication whether its "RIGHT" or "WRONG, the output the programs "guess" and the correct answer.\n
+Each question will get an indication whether its "RIGHT" or "WRONG, the output the programs "guess" and the correct answer.
-Example:\n
+Example:
 ```
 WRONG
 Guess was : Melrose Place
 Answer was : Heather Locklear
 ```
-At the very end of the output you will get to see how many questions were guessed correct out of how many questions there were.\n
+At the very end of the output you will get to see how many questions were guessed correct out of how many questions there were.

 ```
 Answers correct : 23